 Boost your nutrient status by eating regular meals

-Most of us are chronically undereating or not eating frequently enough, so my first point of call is to ensure we are eating enough calories and including a variety of easy to digest carbohydrates (fruits and root vegetables are the best sources) and nutrient dense animal protein (such as eggs, dairy, fish and seafood, gelatin and grassfed meats and organs).
+Most of us are chronically undereating or not eating frequently enough, so my first point of call is to ensure we are eating enough calories and including a variety of easy to digest carbohydrates (ripe or cooked fruits and root vegetables are the best sources) and nutrient dense animal protein (such as eggs, dairy, fish and seafood, gelatin and grassfed meats and organs).
 When focusing on winter immune health, Vitamin C is a well known powerful antioxidant.
 My favourite Vitamin C rich foods include oranges and citrus fruits, pepper, strawberries, melon and kiwis.
 Drinking a freshly squeezed orange juice with breakfast is a great way to start the day and give your body some much needed carbohydrates first thing in the morning.
 Furthermore, oranges contain a substance called naringenin, which has been shown to have potent anti-inflammatory effects on viral infections including COVID-19 and SARS.

 Reducing foods high in refined carbohydrates (such as processed baked goods, biscuits and pastries) is helpful as these foods will negatively impact your white blood cells (needed to attack pathogens) as well as your microbiome – which we know now is a key player in immunity.
 I actually find that when clients include more ripe fruits and good sources of carbohydrates into their daily diet again, a lot of the cravings for processed and refined sweets (and even alcohol!) magically vanish – it’s incredible what happens when we give the body the glucose it needs.